psychicEgg/EDHM/Odyssey/3rdPartyMods/README.md

 3rd-party Mods (3PMs) for Elite Dangerous 4.0 are optional extra mods. **You must have EDHM** for Odyssey installed prior to installing 3PMs.<br><br>

 Current 3PMs available:
-- Enhanced Biome Overlay (Ready for FDev U18.02)
+- Enhanced Biome Overlay (Ready for FDev U18.04)
-- Clean Screenshot Mod (Ready for FDev U18.02)
+- Clean Screenshot Mod (Ready for FDev U18.04)
-- Cockpit Paint Mod (Ready for FDev U18.02)
+- Cockpit Paint Mod (Needs to be fixed to work with FDev U18.04)
-- FSS Overlay (Ready for FDev U18.02)
+- FSS Overlay (Ready for FDev U18.04)
-- Fuel Scooping Stars Mod (Ready for FDev U18.02)
+- Fuel Scooping Stars Mod (Ready for FDev U18.04)
-- KeyBindings (Ready for FDev U18.02)
+- KeyBindings (Ready for FDev U18.04)
-- Light Night Mod (Ready for FDev U18.02)
+- Light Night Mod (Ready for FDev U18.04)
-- Thick Orbit Lines (Ready for FDev U18.02)
+- Thick Orbit Lines (Ready for FDev U18.04)
 <br>

 In development: